cortex-js/cortexjs.io/src/docs/compute-engine.md

 ## Standard Library

-Expressions reference identifiers that are defined in libraries.

-By default, a `ComputeEngine` instance includes a robust set of functions and symbols, the standard library, grouped in several topics.
+The identifiers in a MathJSON expression are defined libraries.
+The standard library is a collection of functions and symbols that are available by default in a `ComputeEngine` instance.

 <div class=symbols-table>